coderefinery/reproducible-research/_episodes/03-workflow-management.md

 ```

 This general rule uses the wildcard `{file}` as a placeholder for any book in the `data/` directory.

+### Exercise: Introducing wildcards and pattern rules

+Starting from your Snakefile at this point, introduce wildcards and
+pattern rules to remove all repetitions!

 ### OPTIONAL: further topics